-- The principal remedy for spoliation is the imposition of a rebuttable presumption of fact that the lost or destroyed evidence would be detrimental to the spoliator's cause.
-The presumption can be rebutted by evidence showing the spoliator did not intend, by destroying the evidence, to affect the litigation, or by evidence to prove or defend the case. - Even where evidence has been unintentionally destroyed, remedies may be available in the Court's rules and its inherent ability to prevent abuse of process.
-These remedies may include such relief as the exclusion of expert reports and the denial of costs. - The courts have not yet found that the intentional destruction of evidence gives rise to an intentional tort, nor that there is a duty to preserve evidence for purposes of the law of negligence, although these issues, in most jurisdictions, remain open. - Generally, the issues of determining whether spoliation has occurred and what is the appropriate remedy for spoliation are matters best left for trial, where the trial judge can consider all of the facts and fashion the most appropriate response. - Some pretrial relief may be available in the exceptional case where a party is particularly disadvantaged by the destruction of evidence.
+- The courts have not yet found that the intentional destruction of evidence gives rise to an intentional tort, nor that there is a duty to preserve evidence as part of the law of negligence, although these issues, in most jurisdictions, remain open. - Generally, the issues of determining whether spoliation has occurred and what is the appropriate remedy for spoliation are matters best left for trial, where the trial judge can consider all of the facts and fashion the most appropriate response. - Some pretrial relief may be available in the exceptional case where a party is particularly disadvantaged by the destruction of evidence.
 Generally, this is accomplished through the applicable rules of court or the Court's general discretion with respect to costs and the control of abuse of process.

-More recently, in Nova Growth Corp. v Andrzej Roman Kepinski,262 the Court concluded that a finding of spoliation requires four elements to be established on a balance of probabilities:
+More recently, in Nova Growth Corp. v.
+Andrzej Roman Kepin-ski, 261 the Court concluded that a finding of spoliation requires four elements to be established on a balance of probabilities:

 - 1. The missing evidence must be relevant; - 2.
 The missing evidence must have been destroyed intentionally; - 3.
-At the time of destruction, litigation must have been ongoing or contemplated; and - 4.
-It must be reasonable to infer that the evidence was destroyed in order to affect the outcome of the litigation.
+At the time of destruction, litigation must have been ongoing or contemplated; and